-A: The decibel is a way of expressing the relative power of something compared to a standard, usually electrical power, current or voltage, or sound levels.
+The decibel is a way of expressing the relative value of something compared to a standard, often electrical power, or sound levels.
 In this case it is electrical power relative to a milliwatt.
 The decibel is a logarithmic unit, so 10dBm is ten milliwatts, 20dBm is a hundred milliwatts and 30dBm is a Watt. -30dBm is one microwatt.

 A Level Measuring Set (LMS) is a high impedance microvoltmeter calibrated in Decibels relative to one milliwatt.
 It is very important it is set to the correct circuit impedance otherwise the reading will be incorrect.
 The calculator above, shows how the impedance affects the emf developed across the load.
 The impedance of an audio telephone circuit in the U.K. is 600Ω.
 Wiring carrying radio frequencies usually have impedances of 50Ω or 75Ω but there are other commonly found impedances.